Someone call it. End of debate. Back and forth over. Stop arguing.

 We MUST stand up for what is right.

-Because the actual debate, the back and forth, the finger pointing and the judgements and the continual social media frenzy does not always flatter our Lord nor does it bring glory to His name… and many times, it does not point people to Him or convince anyone to change their opinion or decision.
+Because the actual debate, the back and forth, the finger pointing and the judgements, the shaming and the continual social media frenzy does not always flatter our Lord nor does it bring glory to His name.
+Most times, it does’t point people to Him or convince anyone to change their opinion or decision.

 If I get overwhelmed and even tired of seeing it continually debated in my news feeds, imagine how those who don’t know Jesus feel?

 Imagine what they think?

 Have they hidden all your shares and cringe when they see your next picture or your next news article or blog post come across their feed?
 In the days of so much misinformation, is it beneficial to post the next viral thing?

 A verse that keeps coming to mind is Philippians 2:12 and it ends saying, “continue to work out your salvation with fear and trembling.”

 The problem is that we are working out our salvations so publicly that I’m not sure it is always helpful or loving or beneficial.
 I’m not sure the truth is always being shared in love.
 I’m not sure the “fear and trembling” part is being remembered.

 Are we stuck pointing to all the “right and wrongs” of the world and then, forgetting that sharing our life, our love for God and our love for His word is what will drive people to Jesus?